-God had plans to make Israel the dominant entity over all the earth – a sort of “priesthood” to the world:
+God had given Israel a covenant that they would be the conduit through which God would bless the world (the Abrahamic promise) and would be the dominant entity over all the earth – a sort of “priesthood” to the world:

 However, as I have explained in previous posts, Israel failed in their calling.
 They were not the first to fail; the highest angel, commonly called “Satan,” was in a similar position.
 He was an anointed Guardian Cherub who was on “the holy mountain of God,” and “in the midst of the stones of fire” he walked.
 But alas, he fell.
 His “heart was proud” because of his beauty.
 Like Israel who prostituted itself to the Assyrians and Babylonians, Satan was enamored with his own beauty.
 This led to the events described in Psalm 82.
 Satan fell, and took 1/3 of the angels with him.

 The point is, Israel was made for more than this.
 But God had a solution – like a potter works with Clay, God worked the spoiled clay into another vessel: